Avantgarde95/blog/README.md

 #### [Typescript](https://www.typescriptlang.org/)
 - For writing & debugging the code easier

-### How to build
+### How to deploy
 - Run `npm install` to install the dependencies.
-- Run `npm run debug` to build & debug the website.
-- Run `npm run build` to build & deploy the website.
+- Run `npm run build` to build the website.

 ### How to test
+- Run `npm install` to install the dependencies.
+- Run `npm run debug` to build the website.
 - Run `npm run server` to run the test server.
 - Open <http://localhost:8080> or <http://your-ip:8080> on the web browser.